 I. Association of the (IDN) country code Top Level Domain with a territory.
-For purposes of this policy "Territory" or "Territories" at territory.
 For purposes of this policy "Territory" or "Territories" are defined as a country, a subdivision, or other area of particular geopolitical interest listed in Section 3 of the 'International Standard ISO 3166, Codes for the representation of names of countries and their subdivisions - Part 1: Country Codes' [ISO 3166-1:2020] or, in some exceptional cases, e.g. grandfathered-in delegations, a country, a subdivision, or other area of particular geopolitical interest listed for an exceptionally reserved ISO 3166-1 code element.

-Under the current policy for the delegation of (ASCII) ccTLDs, the country codes associated with Territories are eligible for delegation as a ccTLD.
+Under the current policy for the delegation of (ASCII) ccTLDs1, the country codes associated with Territories are eligible for delegation as a ccTLD.
 Only IDN ccTLD strings associated with a Territory are eligible to be delegated as a ccTLD.

 Retirement of the IDNccTLD.
-If a the name of a Territory is removed from the ISO3166 because it is divided into two or more new ones or two or more countries have merged, the removal is considered a "trigger event" and causes the initiation of the process for the retirement of all the selected IDNccTLD(s) (and their variants), which are a meaningful representation of the name of the Territory.
+If the name of a Territory is removed from the ISO3166 because it is divided into two or more new Territories or two or more Territories have merged, the removal is considered a "trigger event" and causes the initiation of the process for the retirement of all the selected IDNccTLD(s) (and their variants), which are a meaningful representation of the name of the Territory.